 - Guide for the Public

 - Guide for Employers

 - Guide for Bars and Restaurants

 - Model Tobacco Free Workplace Policy (Spanish version)

-- For more information on the smoking and tobacco laws in Nevada, refer to Nevada Revised Statute (NRS) 202.2483 or contact staff in the WCHD Tobacco Prevention Program at 328-6160.
+- For more information on the smoking and vaping laws in Nevada, refer to Nevada Revised Statute (NRS) 202.2483 or contact staff in the WCHD Tobacco Prevention Program at 328-6160.